 Ad Revenue Distribution:

 The Unified Pricing Rules apply to all demand sources i.e. Authorized buyers, Open bidding, and Remnant line items (that includes header bidding line items as well).
-Hence, the UPRs affect the overall revenue distribution i.e. among Google Ad Manager, Exchange bidding, and Header bidding.
+Hence, the UPRs affect the overall revenue distribution i.e. among Google Ad Manager, Open bidding, and Header bidding.

 So, when you add a price floor in the UPRs, make sure that the same price floor is added for the header bidding partners.
 Because many times, if SSPs have a lower price floor than the UPR’s price floor, they will lose the auction every time.
 And the worst thing is that they cannot find out why they aren’t winning unless you tell them.

 For this reason, set the same price floor for SSPs as the floor value you added in Google Ad Manager if you want a header bidding line item to win.